Ray Saari

-Ray Saari (born April 18, 1995) is an American former professional soccer player.
+Ray Saari (born April 18, 1995) is an American professional soccer executive and former player.
+He is currently sporting director for USL League One team Portland Hearts of Pine.

 Early life

 Saari was raised in the Kansas City area and attended Oak Park High School.
 He was diagnosed with testicular cancer at the age of 15 and underwent several months of chemotherapy before returning to the high school's soccer team.

-Career
+Playing career

 College

 Saari spent his entire college career at the University of Tulsa.
 He was a starter all four years.
 He made a total of 69 appearances, and tallied 12 goals and 12 assists.
 His sophomore season he was named to the American Athletic Conference All-conference team.
 In his senior season despite missing five matches, Saari finished as the team's second leading scorer and earned a spot on the NSCAA All-East region first team.

 Saari spent three seasons with NPSL side Tulsa Athletic, playing a pivotal role in winning conference titles in two of his three seasons there.
 His advanced attacking role with the club yielded nearly a point a game and showcased his creative ability in the final third.
 Saari is among the all-time point leaders at the club registering 12 goals and 13 assists.

 He also played in the Premier Development League for Houston Dutch Lions.